pej0918/24s-VQA-MLLM/README.md

 ## Conclusion

-The integration of **MCAN** and **Question-Aware Prompts** enables deeper reasoning, leading to more accurate results for complex VQA tasks.
-Our model demonstrates significant improvements in accuracy, making it better suited for challenging VQA problems.
+Our enhanced model for **Visual Question Answering (VQA)** significantly improves performance by integrating **MCAN** for deeper attention and introducing **Question-Aware Prompts** during fine-tuning.
+These enhancements allow the model to better capture complex interactions between questions and images, leading to more accurate and context-aware answers.
+Experimental results show a **6.1% increase in accuracy**, demonstrating the effectiveness of this approach in handling complex VQA tasks without extensive fine-tuning.